EdgarFischer/WALINET/README.md

 For full details on WALINET, please refer to the original publication and the README of the original GitHub repository.

-The original authors retrained WALINET on Vienna 7 T data, but the resulting network removed excessive signal from several metabolites when evaluated on current test data from Vienna scanners.

 This repository makes the minimal adaptations needed to ensure WALINET is robust on the current 7 T setups in Vienna, Oxford, London, and Brisbane, so it can be safely deployed and used on those scanners.

 Changes relative to the original code are summarized in [Novelties](#Novelties).
 An example result demonstrating these improvements is shown in [Results](#results).